Syensqo - Participation Notification By Blackrock Inc.

 | Total

-Reason for the notification: Acquisition or disposal of voting securities or voting rights Notified by: BlackRock Inc : A parent undertaking or a controlling person Date on which the threshold is crossed: September 17, 2024 Threshold of direct voting rights crossed: 3% upwards Denominator: 105,876,417 Additional information: The disclosure obligation arose due to voting rights attached to shares for BlackRock, Inc. going above 3%.
+Reason for the notification: Acquisition or disposal of voting securities or voting rights Notified by: BlackRock Inc : A parent undertaking or a controlling person Date on which the threshold is crossed: September 24, 2024 Threshold of direct voting rights crossed: 3% downwards Denominator: 105,876,417 Additional information: The disclosure obligation arose due to voting rights attached to shares for BlackRock, Inc. going below 3%.
 Persons subject to the notification requirement: See file attached

 Transparency notifications and the full chain of controlled undertakings through which the holding is effectively held is available on the Investor Relations Section of Syensqo's website.